-There’s a lot of noise being made in the world today on behalf of threatened species and endangered animals.
+There’s a lot of noise being made today on behalf of threatened species in Australia.
 But what happens if your voice isn’t being heard?
 Who’s fighting for the underdogs of the animal kingdom?
 Well, it just so happens that the city of Albury, in regional New South Wales, is home to both an underdog (turtle) and its human champion (an American in Oz).

 James Van Dyke, PhD, is a Senior Lecturer in Biomedical Sciences with La Trobe University who headed Down Under in 2012 after being awarded a National Science Foundation International Research Fellowship.
 He spent five years working with universities in Sydney before joining Charles Sturt University in 2017 – where he spent almost two years continuing his valuable work on turtle conservation.